JuliaComputing/DataSets.jl/README.md

     end
 end
 ```

-This kind of thing already works in the prototype code - look at
-`DataSets.GitTreeRoot`.

 There's at least two quite different use patterns for versioning:
 * Batch update: the entire dataset is rewritten.
 A bit like